Call now for addiction support(877) 648-4288

 When your loved one refuses to enter treatment, they need to also understand that they are adults and must be prepared to take responsibility for their actions.
 Be clear with your loved one that they must conform to the standards of the law as well as the standards of your home.

-“None of your drug-using friends are allowed in my home.”
+“None of your friends that use drugs are allowed in my home.”

-Once you’ve set your boundaries, you must follow up with consequences if your loved one does not respect them.
+Once you’ve set your boundaries, it is important to follow up with consequences if your loved one does not respect them.
 Many people who struggle with alcohol or drug addiction see consequences as empty threats.
 It is important to follow through with consequences so that they understand you are serious.
 You may have to take away internet privileges, financial assistance, evict them, or move out.
 Only you can determine which consequences will be effective in your situation.

 5. Stop Enabling